 Noise: Small projectors get nailed for their noisy fans.
 The models on our list had some noise but not enough to distract from the viewing experience.

-The Best Projectors: Reviews & Recommendations
+Best Projectors: Reviews and Recommendations

-Best Projector Overall: Epson Home Cinema 5050UB
+Best Picture Quality: Epson Home Cinema 5050UB

 Why It Made The Cut: The Epson 5050UB brings incredible picture quality, contrast, and color to any and all content to get the best projector spot on our list.